 In most lockout tagout procedures, a locked box is attached to the forklift, and a red and white warning tag is placed on the steering wheel.
-The lockout box isolates the forklift power source to the forklift, and the tag provides detailed information about why the forklift is locked out.
+A lockout device uses a lock to hold an energy isolation device in a safe position and prevents the energy activation in the powered industrial trucks.
+The tagout tag provides detailed information about why the forklift is locked out.

 How it works